 Take a look at our guide on relocating.

 We started Propellerhead in 2002 to change the way software services were delivered in New Zealand.
 Fast-forward a few years and we now work with some of our countries largest entities, building interesting and challenging technology, and helping to improve the lives of millions of New Zealanders every day.

 Our typical client engagements are large-scale, but often start small.
 We concentrate on the right combination of methodology, architecture, technology, and operating model.

-We adopt our structure for its leanness and flexibility: as teams are internally self-organising, this allows them to focus on managing their work rather than people.
+We adopt our structure for its leanness and flexibility: teams are internally self-organising, and this allows them to focus on managing their work rather than people.

 Upcoming Badge System

-Very soon we’re planning to start assigning skill-based ‘badges’ to our employees.
+We’ve been working on a skill-based ‘badging’ system for the last few years, and have built our own app to support it.
 It’s an experiment designed to recognise the ability of our team, help ensure a transparent system, and is something that allows employees to take charge of their professional development.